 Our community partnership program is highly sought.
 To ensure your proposal receives full consideration, please fill out the online form addressing all the essential criteria.

 We offer one round of up to 10 x $2000 funding grants each year.
 Applications open in July and close on 30 September.
 Applications are assessed in October and outcomes communicated to applicants by 30 November.
 Payments will be made during January.
-All partnered programs and events will take place during 2021.
+All current partnered programs and events will take place during 2021.